Sinceretear/Sinceretear/README.md

 - 🔭 Currently working on MarketZoom, a native iOS app
 - 🌱 I want to learn react js/ node js
 - Current Class: Data Management Applications
-- - 😄 Pronouns: He / Him
+- 😄 Pronouns: He / Him
+- 👯 I’m looking to collaborate on ...
+Ecommerce applications
 <!--
 **Sinceretear/Sinceretear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.